dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 4. Traffic metadata can optionally be included in each block.
 Specifically, counts of some types of non-DNS packets (e.g. ICMP, TCP resets) sent to the server may be of interest.

-5. The wire format content of malformed DNS messages may optionally be recorded.
+5. The DNS payload wire format content of malformed DNS messages may optionally be recorded.

     * Rationale: Any structured capture format that does not capture the DNS payload byte for byte will be limited to some extent in that it cannot represent malformed DNS messages.